Enquire About This Tour Code ZMA Magical Mexico

 We continue to one of Mexico's oldest towns, Puebla, which means "City of the Angels".
 Set in a valley with a dramatic backdrop of volcanoes and snow-topped peaks, Puebla is a fascinating old colonial town founded in 1531.
 The historic city centre has been listed as a UNESCO World Heritage site partly due to its impressively preserved Spanish colonial architecture.
 Puebla is the best place to try mole poblano, a rich, spicy sauce containing chocolate, cinnamon and nuts, as well as different types of hot peppers, often served over chicken.

-Included Excursion: Teotihuacán ruins
+Included Excursions: Teotihuacán ruins

 Day 3 to 4 - Oaxaca